-Orders of protection can be obtained either through the criminal courts or through the civil courts.
+Orders of protection in Cook County can be obtained either through the criminal courts or through the civil courts.

 A criminal order of protection is obtained through the underlying crime (usually assault or battery).
 The state’s attorney should provide you with the help you need in getting a criminal order of protection in conjunction with the prosecution of your abuser.